pemcg/manageiq-automation-howto-guide/chapter17/creating_a_service_bundle.md

 ![screenshot](images/screenshot42.png)

-The number in the element name reflects the sequence number, and the _CatalogItemInitialization_ and _CatalogBundleInitialization_ methods use this sequence number to pass the dialog value to the correct grandchild miq\_request\_task (see [The Service Provisioning State Machine](state_machine.md)).
+The number in the element name reflects the sequence number, and the `CatalogItemInitialization` and `CatalogBundleInitialization` methods use this sequence number to pass the dialog value to the correct grandchild miq\_request\_task (see [The Service Provisioning State Machine](state_machine.md)).

-Note that here we are explicitly setting just the _:vm\_target\_name_ key in the miq\_request\_task's options hash.
-We could alternatively have named our elements as "option\_{1,2,3}\_vm_name".
-The value _vm\_name_ is recognised and special-cased by CatalogItemInitialization, which sets both the _:vm\_target\_name_ and _:vm\_target\_hostname_ keys in the miq\_request\_task's options hash to the value input.
-The _:vm\_target\_name_ key sets the name of the resulting VM.
-The _:vm\_target\_hostname_ key can be used to input a Linux _hostname_ (i.e. FQDN) into a VMware Customization Specification, which can then set this in the VM using VMware Tools on firstboot.
+Note that here we are explicitly setting just the `:vm_target_name` key in the miq\_request\_task's options hash.
+We could alternatively have named our elements as **option\__{1,2,3}_\_vm_name**.
+The value **vm\_name** is recognised and special-cased by `CatalogItemInitialization`, which sets both the `:vm_target_name` and `:vm_target_hostname` keys in the miq\_request\_task's options hash to the value input.
+The `:vm_target_name` key sets the name of the resulting VM.
+The `:vm_target_hostname` key can be used to input a Linux _hostname_ (i.e. FQDN) into a VMware Customization Specification, which can then set this in the VM using VMware Tools on firstboot.

 ### Preparing the Service Catalog Items

 As we will be handling dialog input when the bundle is ordered, we need to edit each catalog item to remove the Dialog selection.
-We must also **untick** the _Display in Catalog_ option (this will remove the display of the Catalog and Dialog drop-downs, and the Entry Point selections):
+We must also _untick_ the **Display in Catalog** option (this will remove the display of the Catalog and Dialog drop-downs, and the Entry Point selections):
 <br> <br>

 ![screenshot](images/screenshot43.png)

-Once we've done this, the Items will appear as _Unassigned_:
+Once we've done this, the Items will appear as **Unassigned**:
 <br> <br>

 ![screenshot](images/screenshot44.png)

 ### Creating the Service Catalog Bundle
 Now we can go ahead and create our Catalog Bundle.
-Highlight the Catalog name, and select Configuration -> Add a New Catalog Bundle:
+Highlight the Catalog name, and select **Configuration -> Add a New Catalog Bundle**:
 <br> <br>

 ![screenshot](images/screenshot45.png)